David Christopher Christiani, M.D.

 Christiani oversees a landmark 27-year-long study of respiratory disease in cotton-textile workers in Shanghai, China.
 This study has determined the rate of loss in lung function among dust-exposed workers and uses molecular biology’s tools to evaluate the relationship between exposure to endotoxins produced by bacteria in cotton and acute and chronic lung disease.

 Association of Google Trends data and cancer incidence in the United States from 2004 to 2009: the predictive power of search engine data

 Research in the Department of Occupational Medicine, Tongji Medical College School of Public Health

 International, 06/16/06 - 08/11/06

 |This researcher has shared information about their research resources |

 in the eagle-i Network.
 To update or add resource records, contact

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: SPH faculty should contact Faculty Affairs at facultyaffairshsph.harvard.edu).
-HMS/HSDM faculty should contact Human Resources at faculty_serviceshms.harvard.edu.
+HMS/HSDM faculty should contact feedbackcatalyst.harvard.edu.
+For demographic and contact information changes only, HMS/HSDM faculty should contact Human Resources at human_resourceshms.harvard.edu.